-Lentils are among the richest foods in dietary fiber.
-A serving contains about 15.6 g of fiber.
-This dose is 55% of the daily required intake.
+Lentils are among the richest beans in fiber.
+They have 7.9 grams of fiber per 100g.
+A serving provides 55% of the recommended daily intake!

 How much dietary fiber do we need a day?